dizzweb-GmbH/dizzbase/README.md

    ```

 Create your own database and a user for the database. dizzbase requires two user:
 - A superuser (usually user "postgres") with full right for the admin tables (eg. user management).
-Admin tables will be created automatically and have the prefix dizzbase_ in their name.
+Admin tables are created automatically.
 - A normal user that owns the applications tables in the database and does not have superuser privileges.
 This user MUST NOT have access to the dizz_* admin tables.

 To create the non-superuser, you can execute something like this: